 Earning your user’s love is vital for early product success, as it’ll give you an edge over your competitors, and help keep your product memorable.

-Steps to Creating an MLP
+How to Create an MLP

 The rules for building an MLP are very similar to building a product in the usual way.
-But if you’ve never done it before, there are a few key things to keep in mind:
+But if you’ve never done it before, here are a few key things to keep in mind:

-It’s all well and good making something beautiful, but it still has to solve the problem.
+It’s all well and good to make something beautiful, but it still has to solve the problem.
 Just as with all products, you need to be building something with purpose.
 Think about that coffee your friend served you earlier.
 If it came covered in cream and sprinkles with a fudge brownie stuck on top, it doesn’t exactly fulfill the role of ‘coffee’ anymore!

 It takes everyone on the development team to make a product lovable, and you need to weave that love into every aspect of your product.
 As a Product Manager, it’s your responsibility to align your teams to one common goal.
 User experience, sales, marketing, design, tech…they all have to be geared towards making something that your users will love.
-You’ll have to use the power of influence without authority here, but it’ll really pay off in the long run.
+You’ll have to influence without authority here, but it’ll really pay off in the long run.

 Don’t forget about the M in MLP.
 While you’re focusing on delighting your users, remember that the goal is still to be agile.
 Choose the minimum set of features needed to solve your user’s problems and make them as delightful as possible.